Rushikesh1234/Crossmint-Full-stack-Engineer-Wallets--NYC-/README.md

 ## Overview

-This project is part of the Megaverse Challenge, where we aim to create a system for managing entities in a game-like environment.
+This project is part of the Megaverse Challenge, where I aim to create a system for managing entities in a game-like environment.
 The core functionality involves handling requests to create and manage entities based on a given goal map.

 ## Features